yiruiwang091/Projects/README.md

 deal with money with *different exchange rates*.
 It could be the money that I use in my home country and also Canadian dollars.
 So I would like to have an application that is convenient to transfer the different exchange rates when I do bookkeeping.

+## User Stories
+- As a user, I want to be able to keep a new expense.
+- As a user, I want to be able to modify an existed expense.
+- As a user, I want to be able to delete an existed expense.
+- As a user, I want to be able to choose currencies freely.
+- As a user, I want to be able to keep money in different accounts.